andela-ydaniju/hangman/README.md

 Hangman is currently in its first edition and is open-source.
 Feel free to contribute, clone or Fork

+1. Fork it by visiting - https://github.com/andela-ydaniju/hangman/fork

+2. Create your feature branch

+         $ git checkout -b new_feature2.
+Create your feature branch

+         $ git checkout -b new_feature

 Bug reports and pull requests are welcome on GitHub at https://github.com/andela-ydaniju/hangman.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.